Spin entanglement via STM current

-We note that if there is an additional external interaction between the two spins ${\cal H}_{ext}$ one can proceed in two ways \cite{gonzalez}: (i) Local method, where dissipative terms are evaluated for the original system ${\cal H}_S$ and then $-i[{\cal H}_{ext},\rho_S]$ is added to the master equation, or (ii) Global method where the total ${\cal H}_S+{\cal H}_{ext}$ is diagonalized and then disspative terms evaluated.
-If $D$ is a measure of the strength of ${\cal H}_{ext}$ then the global method fails when $D\rightarrow 0$ since its secular assumption ignores degeneracies that are present only at $D=0$.
-If, however, $D$ is large then the local method fails with incorrect dissipative terms.
-The crossover of validity between the two methods is estimated \cite{gonzalez} as $D$ of order of the level spacing in ${\cal H}_S$.
-We note that our previous ${\cal H}_{int}$ is formally treated as in the local method, yet this is valid even for strong $J_{ex}$ or $J_{DM}$ since these particular interactions originate directly from the system-environment coupling.
+We consider here an additional interaction between the two spins ${\cal H}_{12}$.
+This Hamiltonian can be treated in two ways:~\cite{sm:gonzalez,sm:shavit} (i) Either dissipative terms are evaluated for the original system coupled to its environment, and then ${\cal H}_{12}$ is added to the Hamiltonian part ${\cal H}'$ of the master equation (``local method''). (ii) Or ${\cal H}_{12}$ is included into the bare system Hamiltonian before evaluating the dissipative terms.
+This typically requires the diagonalization of ${\cal H}_0 + {\cal H}_{12}$ (``global method'').
+If the energy scale $D$ measures the strength of ${\cal H}_{12}$, the global method fails in the limit $D \to 0$ which conflicts with its secular approximation, as additional degeneracies appear.
+If, on the contrary, $D$ becomes large, the local method fails when the dissipative terms (bath correlation spectra) are evaluated at incorrect frequencies (in the generic case of a ``structured bath'').
+The crossover of validity between the two methods is estimated \cite{sm:gonzalez} to occur when $D$ is comparable to the level spacing in ${\cal H}_S$.
+We note that the previous bath-induced interaction ${\cal H}'$ does not fit into either method, yet this is valid even for moderate $J_{\rm ex}$ or $J_{\rm DM}$ since these particular interactions originate directly from the system-environment coupling.
+Yet, the condition for the secular approximation is that the linewidths be much smaller than $\nu$, hence from Eqs.\,(\ref{e06}, \ref{e07}) in the main text, $J_{\rm ex}, J_{\rm DM} \ll \nu (\Lambda / \eV)$, a comparable limitation to that of using the local method.